-Integrative Wellbeing Services has created a resource hub to assist students in tending to their wellbeing during this global moment of uncertainty and unexpected changes.
+Integrative Wellbeing Services has created a resource hub to assist students in tending to their wellbeing.
 Living in the midst of a global pandemic impacts mental health in a multitude of ways ranging from allostatic load, difficulty falling or staying asleep, dealing with grief and the loss of important social rituals.

 The ChooseWell COVID-19 project is organized around IWS’ eight pathways to wellbeing (recognizing that there are many) that include self-compassion, rest, mindfulness, gratitude, meaning, community, connection and growth.
 These articles, practices, podcasts and other materials were culled by staff therapists to assist the community and are not intended to replace treatment by a mental health professional.
 In addition, IWS does not specifically endorse any of the articles and practices included and offers them solely as an invitation for the community to access a diverse array of supportive informational resources.

 We wholeheartedly invite you to explore and benefit from and share the resources here.
-The site will continue to grow so check back often and explore what speaks to you and will support you during this time.
+The site will continue to grow so check back often and explore what speaks to you and will support you.